akeneo/pim-helpcenter/content/md/what-is/what-about-reference-entities.md

 :::info
-A record may be related to one or more products.
+A record may be related to one or several products.
 :::

 # Let's create your first reference entity!